aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

 Please feel free to explore our self-guided [demo](https://aws.storylane.io/share/qye0se68an9i) to learn how AWS Transform for VMware Service streamlines your VMware workload modernization.
 See how it automates key processes including application discovery, dependency mapping, network translation, wave planning, and server migration—all while optimizing Amazon EC2 instance selection for peak performance:

 **https://aws.storylane.io/share/qye0se68an9i**

-Please see the [official documentation](https://docs.aws.amazon.com/transform/latest/userguide/transform-app-vmware.html) of AWS Transform for VMware for details of using the Service.

-### Troubleshooting

 ## Cleanup